lauxley/jquery.safeguard.js/README.md

     * In "alert" mode, a confirm window will appear asking for the user if he wishes to recover the datas.
     * The "custom" mode let you bind the data recovery as you wish (example on the way).

+* confirm_label

+    **default** : "You have unsaved datas, do you want to retrieve them ?"
+    change the sentence displayed in the confirm window when the recover_mode is set to "alert".

 Example snippet
 ---------------